CryptikEd/Weird-Factz-Quiz-/README.md

 - ### Target Audience

-  -  Users who are looking for a fun way to learn some weird facts.
+  -  Users who are looking for a fun way to learn some weird facts

 - ### User Stories

   #### *First time visitor goals*

-  - A user should be able to learn weird facts online whilst playing an interactive quiz game.
+  - A user should be able to learn weird facts online whilst playing an interactive quiz game
-  - A user should be able to play the quiz on any device.
+  - A user should be able to play the quiz on any device
-  - A user should be able to check their score.
+  - A user should be able to check their score
-  - A user should be able to intuitively play the quiz game.
+  - A user should be able to intuitively play the quiz game

 -  ### Quiz game Aim

-    - To increase knowledge about some weird facts.
+    - To increase knowledge about some weird facts
-    - To provide a easy-to-play experience.
+    - To provide a easy-to-play experience
-    - To provide a fun experience.
+    - To provide a fun experience

 ---